Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means not to discard something valuable while trying to get rid of something unwanted.
-The phrase is figurative, using a metaphor of a baby and bathwater, but its meaning isn’t literal and refers to an overreaction.
+The idiom is figurative, using a metaphor of a baby and bathwater, but its meaning isn’t literal and refers to an overreaction.

 Origin: